Mounjaro Weight Loss Injections

 Research shows that taking a single dose of tirzepatide can slightly reduce the effectiveness of your oral contraceptive.
 Specifically, the peak concentration (Cmax) and the overall exposure (AUC, which measures how much of the drug is in your bloodstream over time) of the hormones in your birth control pill are decreased.

-It’s recommended for individuals on oral contraceptives to also employ a barrier form of birth control, such as condoms, or to explore alternative contraceptive methods that are not taken orally.
+We recommend that individuals on oral contraceptives to use effective contraception such as condoms while on Mounjaro, or to explore alternative contraceptive methods that are not taken orally.
 This precaution should be observed for a duration of 4 weeks upon initiating Mounjaro treatment, as well as for 4 weeks following any dosage adjustments of Mounjaro.

 What happens if you miss a dose of Mounjaro?